-In Section 2 we analyze the offline problem, where we show that the Uniform Cost Network Inference problem (and therefore the arbitrary cost one) has a hardness of approximation lower bound of $\Omega(\log(n))$ times the optimal solution.
-We give an $O(\log(r))$ approximation algorithm, where r is the number of constraints.
+In Section 2 we analyze the offline problem, where we show that the Uniform Cost Network Construction problem (and therefore the arbitrary cost one) has a hardness of approximation lower bound of $\Omega(\log n)$ of the optimal solution.
+We give an algorithm that gives an $O(\log r)$ approximation, where r is the number of constraints.
 This matches the lower bound when r is polynomial in n.
+We note that Chockler et al. [11], in the context of studying overlay networks, independently give an NP-hardness bound for this problem.
+Ours is a hardness of approximation result.